Omikhleia/resilient.sile/static/adventures/djot/index.md

 This specification does not try to clarify how captions on images are handled for images on their own paragraph, but in a captioned div block.
 It's left unspecified here, but this author will note that the "implicit figure" interpretation and the actual syntax for images, being reminiscent of Markdown and Pandoc's implicit figures, might however not be perfectly aligned with the more general Djot philosophy.
-While Djot improves on Markdown in several ways (incl. generalized attributes on block and inline elements), it keeeps some Markdown-isms that may not be fully consistent with the rest of the specification (like captions on tables being done in one way, and in another way for images if used as implicit figures, and not offered on other block elements in standard Djot).
+While Djot improves on Markdown in several ways (incl. generalized attributes on block and inline elements), it keeps some Markdown-isms that may not be fully consistent with the rest of the specification (like captions on tables being done in one way, and in another way for images if used as implicit figures, and not offered on other block elements in standard Djot).

 ### Empty internal links as cross-references